cmoro-deusto/docker-tomcat8/README.md

 ```
 Remember to change `/opt/tomcat/webapps` to the directory where your app is stored.

-## Using fig
+## Using docker compose
-If you have `fig.sh` installed, you can just launch:
+If you have `docker-compose` installed, you can just launch:
 ```
-sudo fig run tomcat
+sudo docker-compose up
 ```